Showing Commitment, Shaping the Future

 - WASH (in cooperation with cotton company Alliance) – 2017/18

-The construction of six boreholes and six systems for rainwater use ensure clean drinking water for domestic and agricultural use in the municipal of Kasoli.
+The construction of five boreholes and five systems for rainwater use ensure clean drinking water for domestic and agricultural use in the municipal of Kasoli.

 Currently running projects: